LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 ### Transclusion?

-AngularJS directives used to have a `transclude` property, now by default Angular components support transclusion.
+AngularJS directives used to have a `transclude` property, but now Angular components support transclusion by default.
 Just use the `<ng-content>` tag in your template like so:

 ```html
 <div class="component">